BEHAVIOUR CONDUCT POLICY

-All CanSkate and Adult CanSkate participants up to and including Stage 5 must wear a CSA approved hockey helmet while on the ice.
-Clubs and skating schools must ensure this policy is enforced during all skating activities including competitions, carnival days or any other special on ice activities throughout the season for this level of skater.
-Clubs and skating schools may choose to expand the use of CSA approved hockey helmets in their club as they see necessary.
+All CANSkate, Adult CANSkate, Parent & Tot, Hockey/Ringette Skating Skills Development, Shining Stars Academy, and Star Academy participants (up to and including Stage 5), must wear a CSA approved hockey helmet while on the ice.
+Clubs and skating schools must ensure this policy is enforced during all skating activities including competitions, carnival days, or any other special on ice activity throughout the season for this level of skater.
+Clubs and skating schools may choose to expand the use of CSA approved hockey helmets in their club, as they see necessary.
 This policy is a minimum standard.

 A responsible person MUST remain with your skater while they are on the ice.
-Also, to respect our skaters, we ask that parents ensure any siblings or friends at the rink refrain from distracting activities in the stands.
-No videotaping is allowed without permission from a coach.
+Also, to respect our skaters, we ask that parents ensure any siblings, or friends at the rink refrain from distracting activities in the stands.
+No videotaping is allowed without permission from the Director of Skating.

 The Port Coquitlam Skating Club Board of Directors